-OSTEND-BRUGES INTERNATIONAL AIRPORT
+OSTEND-BRUGES AIRPORT

 Date Flight Scheduled Destination Terminal Status